-This can be found be researching local job boards such as indeed.
+This can be found by researching local job boards such as indeed.

 It’s going to take 1:20 to make my journey in the morning.
 If I allow 5 minutes per customer to load and drop off, this brings it up to 2 hours for my 8 customers.

 Use a route planner to plot 8 potential clients in your area and measure the hypothetical route.
 In this case, my route will be 10 miles each day.

 Instead of costing every vehicle expenses, we can use a national mileage allowance (US).
-This provides a cost that’s reasonably close to what it is actually is.
+This provides a cost that’s reasonably close to what it actually is.
 You should combine your costing with a cash-flow forecast to ensure your business will be profitable.

 In the UK, the mileage rate is currently 45p.
 In the US, it is 58c.

 If I was to estimate how long it was going to take to deliver, I would never get it right.
 There will be traffic, roadworks and occasional diversions for supplies which will slow me down.
 All we can do is get as close as we can.